OVERVIEW

 Today we discover the beautiful Tamar Valley, home to Tasmania’s principal wine producing area where wineries snuggle side by side with picturesque orchards, forests and fertile pastures.
 The Tamar River is distinguished as Australia’s longest tidal navigable river.
 Its long, lazy bends wind 65 kilometres inland, around hills and plains, beaches and bush.
 At the river’s head is the pretty city of Launceston.
 At its mouth – wide sandy beaches.

 Our first stop is Platypus House in the northern region of the Tamar valley for the unique opportunity to see Tasmanian platypuses and echidnas.
+We also visit Beaconsfield Mine and Heritage Centre which includes the mine rescue exhibition that tells the incredible story of the 2006 underground mine rescue.
 As the Tamar region is well known for its boutique wineries, we visit a lovely winery for tastings.
-Then, onto nearby Beaconsfield Mine and Heritage Centre which includes the mine rescue exhibition that tells the incredible story of the 2006 underground mine rescue, before enjoying lunch together in the valley.
 On our way back to Launceston, we visit a local boutique craft gin distillery, showcasing their award-winning gin including gin tastings.
 The is evening is at your leisure.

 Meals: Breakfast, Farewell dinner